 - Switch up the topping.
 You could swap the cornflakes for panko breadcrumbs, crushed Ritz crackers, crispy rice cereal, or crushed sour cream & onion potato chips.
 They’re all great alternatives!

 - Use other hashbrowns.
 My mom often makes this casserole with diced potato hashbrowns, rather than the shredded variety.
+If you want to shred your own potatoes instead of using frozen hashbrowns, that’s totally fine too.
+(But frozen hashbrowns are just SO EASY!)

 - Add a protein.
 To make this cheesy hashbrown casserole a heartier dish, you can fold in some cooked chopped bacon, crumbled ground sausage, or chunks of cooked ham.

 - Add some veggies.
 Add some finely chopped sweet peppers and onion.
 Or a mix of sauteed peppers and onions.
-Or chopped jalapenos!
+Or chopped jalapeños!

 Serving Suggestions

-This cheesy potato casserole with cornflakes can be served for any meal or occasion.
+This cheesy potato casserole can be served for any meal or occasion.
 We’ve enjoyed this for breakfast, brunch, lunch, and dinner, as both a side dish and a main course.
-You seriously cannot go wrong serving up cheesy potatoes – everyone will love them, regardless of the time of day!
+You seriously cannot go wrong serving up cheesy potatoes — everyone will love them, regardless of the time of day!

 Or as part of a brunch spread or breakfast-for-dinner — with some sausage, bacon, or ham, plus your favorite style of eggs.